Sienci-Labs/Resources/mill-one/the-basics/mo-workholding.md

 Tips:

 <ul>
-  <li>Tall vises will decrease the height that the Z axis can travel.
+  <li>Tall vises will decrease the height that the Z-axis can travel.
 Make sure to pick a suitable vise which allows for enough clearance.</li>
   <li> Ensure the jaws of the vise are not in the way during the milling operation.</li>
 </ul>